 Goals & objectives

-- To provide an opportunity for participants to dig into some of the more nuanced definitions used in the LGBTQ+ community
+- To provide an opportunity for participants to increase their breadth and depth of LGBTQ+ vocabulary

 - To emphasize how powerful language is